 As with all Victorinox products, this knife has a lifetime guarantee against material and workmanship defects and comes at a stellar price point.

 If you want to have a set that has it all and can quickly fillet large quantities of fish at lightning speeds, look no further than the Bubba Blade Pro Series electric fillet knife.

-With a brushless motor and two removable and rechargeable lithium-ion battery packs for convenient operation, and 4 different blade designs which include 7 inch E-FLEX, 9 inch E-FLEX, 9 inch E-STIFF and the 12 inch E-STIFF blades, you will have zero issue with any fish from small to large.
+With a brushless motor and two removable and rechargeable lithium-ion battery packs for convenient operation, and 4 different blade designs which include the 7-inch E-FLEX, 9-inch E-FLEX, 9-inch E-STIFF, and the12-inch E-STIFF blades, you will have zero issues with any fish from small to large.

 All this comes at a very reasonable price and includes a waterproof hard-body carrying case to make transportation at camp, home, or on the water a breeze.